4 Good Reasons to Become an Electrician

 Here are four of the biggest benefits of getting trained as an electrician:

 1. The Electrical Trade Offers Many Possible Career Options

-In 2010, more than 172,600 Canadians were employed as electricians or as closely related cable or telecommunications tradespeople.
-And most of them—88 percent—worked in the construction sector.* But having a practical understanding of how electricity works can also open up other profitable avenues in areas like manufacturing and power transmission.
+In 2014, more than 93,000 Canadians were employed as electricians or as closely related cable or telecommunications tradespeople.
+And most of them—83 percent—worked in the construction sector.* But having a practical understanding of how electricity works can also open up other profitable avenues in areas like manufacturing and power transmission.
 Common career paths in this diverse trade include:

 2. You Can Earn Outstanding Pay

 Many electricians in Canada are among the highest-paid tradespeople.
-They benefit from the fact that demand for electricity is always strong.
+And along with HVAC courses of training, electrician programs are one of the more popular choices for people looking to join a field where the demand is always strong.
 From new construction and infrastructure projects to repairs of older wiring and power systems, the flow of work in this trade is always moving.
 And that results in some very good wages:

 3. Plenty of Advancement Opportunities Exist